chaplinjs/chaplin/README.md

 ## Key Features

+* CoffeeScript class hierarchies as well as object composition
 * Module encapsulation and lazy-loading using RequireJS
 * Cross-module communication using the Mediator and Publish/Subscribe patterns
 * Controllers for managing individual UI views
 * Rails-style routes which map URLs to controller actions
 * An application view as dispatcher and view manager
+* Extended model, view and collection classes to reduce repetition and enforce conventions
-* Model, collection and view additions for memory-saving object disposal
+* Strict memory management and object disposal
 * A collection with additional manipulation methods for smarter change events
 * A collection view for easy and intelligent list rendering
+* Client-side authentication using service providers like Facebook, Google and Twitter

 ## Technology Stack